-When the grid returns the M5 must wait 5 minutes before exporting power.
-During these 5 minutes the sub-panel loads will be powered directly from the grid.
+When the grid returns, the M5 Plus will wait 5 minutes before exporting power.
+During these 5 minutes the sub-panel critical loads will be powered directly from the grid.
 If, during these 5 minutes, another abnormal event occurs, the inverter will reset the 5 minute wait to export.